FrancescoScanni/KVault/README.md

 A PHP-based personal finance tracker web app integrated with a MySQL database and Tailwind CSS.
 It allows users to manage virtual wallets, track income and expenses, monitor money transactions, and get a clear overview of their financial balance through an intuitive and responsive interface.
 Read the "setup" section to begin!!!

+## ⚙️ Setup

+# Online (simulation.txt)
+  1. Just click on the Demo link
+  2. Start fresh by creating a new account from scratch exploring all the possible features
+  3. **Optional:** Use the credentials in `simulation.txt` to load a pre-populated account prototype and explore the app with existing data.
+# Self-hosted
+  1. Clone this repository on your editor
+  2. Run the *docker compose* file in the terminal
+  3. Access the phpMyAdmin panel and the web page

 ## 🛠 Tech Stack

 - **Backend:** PHP